xp44mm/Notebook/Compilers/left-right.md

 ```
 In a Yacc production, unquoted strings of letters and digits not declared to be tokens are taken to be nonterminals.
 A quoted single character, e.g. `'c'`, is taken to be the terminal symbol $c$, as well as the integer code for the token represented by that character (i.e., Lex would return the character code for `'c'` to the parser, as an integer).
 Alternative bodies can be separated by a vertical bar, and a semicolon follows each head with its alternatives and their semantic actions.
 The first head is taken to be the start symbol.

 A Yacc semantic action is a sequence of C statements.
-In a semantic action, the symbol `$$` refers to the attribute value associated with the nonterminal of the head, while $\$i$ refers to the value associated with the $i$th grammar symbol (terminal or nonterminal) of the body.
+In a semantic action, the symbol `$$` refers to the attribute value associated with the nonterminal of the head, while $\$i$ refers to the value associated with the *i*th grammar symbol (terminal or nonterminal) of the body.
 The semantic action is performed whenever we reduce by the associated production, so normally the semantic action computes a value for `$$` in terms of the `$i`'s.
 In the Yacc specification, we have written the two $E$-productions
 $$
 E \to E + T\ |\ T
 $$